elzetia/Documentation/docs/RedM/stable.md

 end
 ```
 #### <Badge type="server" text="Server" /> Notification
-Function to send notification to player
+Function to send notification to the player
 ```lua
 -- @param source - serverID of the player
 -- @param text - text of notification